SAP-archive/teched2020-DAT262/README.md

 The requirements to follow the exercises in this repository are:
 - Basic knowhow about the usage and scope of S/4HANA
 - General skills in the areas of Enterprise Data Management and ETL (Extraction, Transformation, Load)
-- Basic programming skill in ABAP are of advantage
+- Basic programming skills in ABAP are of advantage

 ## Deep Dive Demos and Hands-On Exercises